 To increase the number of customers and increase the market acceptance of our platform, we will need to expand our sales and marketing operations, including our domestic and international sales force.
 Although we have a channel sales model, our sales representatives typically engage in direct interaction with our prospective customers.
 Therefore, we continue to be substantially dependent on our sales force to obtain new customers.
 Increasing our customer base and achieving broader market acceptance of our cloud platform will depend, to a significant extent, on our ability to expand and further invest in our sales and marketing operations and activities.
 There is significant competition for sales personnel with the advanced sales skills and technical knowledge we need.
 We believe that selling a cloud-based security solution requires particularly talented sales personnel with the ability to communicate the transformative potential of our cloud platform.
 Our ability to achieve significant growth in revenue in the future will depend, in large part, on our success in recruiting, training and retaining sufficient numbers of these talented sales personnel in both the U.S. and international markets.
-In particular, in the near term, we expect to expand our sales and marketing organization significantly.
-In particular, in the near term, we expect to expand our sales and marketing organization significantly.
-In particular, in the near term, we expect to expand our sales and marketing organization significantly.
-In particular, in the near term, we expect to expand our sales and marketing organization significantly transition our employee onboarding and training processes to remote or online programs during the COVID-19 pandemic and efficiently integrate these new hires into our organization.
+In particular, in the near term, we expect to expand our sales and marketing organization significantly and there is no guarantee that we can effectively transition our employee onboarding and training processes to remote or online programs during the COVID-19 pandemic and efficiently integrate these new hires into our organization.